-- in early 2021, BMC signed a three year contract with publicinput.com to provide new ways for the public to engage in the process, including custom emails for each project, voicemail messaging, the opportunity to text comments or complete surveys, and more. - notification of new comment periods and events posted on BMC website (over 6,500 followers on social media; emails to nearly 5,000 interested parties and a mailing list of over 2,000 for B'more Involved) - publication of B'more Involved e-newsletter, distributed to over 2,100 subscribers and cross posted on Facebook and Twitter. - in mid-2022, staff recruited over 50 people to serve on a virtual group called Transportation CORE (Community Outreach and Regional Engagement).
+- in early 2021, BMC signed a three year contract with publicinput.com to provide new ways for the public to engage in the process, including custom emails for each project, voicemail messaging, the opportunity to text comments or complete surveys, and more. - notification of new comment periods and events posted on BMC website (over 6,500 followers on social media; emails to nearly 5,000 interested parties and a mailing list of over 2,000 for B'more Involved) - publication of B'more Involved e-newsletter, distributed to over 2,100 subscribers and cross posted on Facebook and Twitter. - in mid-2022, staff recruited over 50 people to serve on a virtual group called Transportation CORE (Community Outreach and Regional Engagement). - In late 2022, the BRTB updated the Public Participation Plan which includes content from the new USDOT document: Promising Practices for Meaningful Public Involvement in Transportation Decision-Making. - In 2023, staff updated its list of interested parties to include civil rights organizations.

-TITLE VI / ENVIRONMENTAL JUSTICE / LIMITED ENGLISH PROFICIENCY
+TITLE VI / ENVIRONMENTAL JUSTICE / LIMITED ENGLISH PROFICIENCY cooperative, comprehensive and continuing (3C) transportation planning process.

-As an MPO, the BRTB is required to convene its members and provide opportunities for engagement for stakeholder organizations, interested parties and citizens in order to conduct a cooperative, comprehensive and continuing (3C) transportation planning process.
 Moreover, as a sub-recipient of federal financial assistance via MDOT, the BRTB is required to be compliant with Title VI of the Civil Rights Act of 1964.